haithcockce/learning-stuff/docs/training/infiniband-overview.md

 - When a Work Request is queued to a Work Queue, the Work Request is first encapsulated into a _Work Queue Entity_ (WQE)
   - Queueing a Work Queue Entity to either Work Queue is referred to as _posting_
   - Work Queue Entities are differentiated as _Send Request_ (SR) when posted to a Send Queue and _Receive Request_ (RR) when posted to a Receive Queue
+- _Shared Receive Queues_ (SRQ) provides a scalable method of receiving work
+  - Posting Receive Requests is an atomic operation.
+For heavy ingress traffic, this atomic operation introduces an immediate bottleneck for addressing bursts of ingress activity.
+  - A Shared Receive Queue maps to 1 or more Queue Pairs (and thus 1 or more Receive Queues)
+  - A linked list of Receive Requests can be posted as a single atomic operation to a Shared Receive Queue for multiple Receive Requests to allow for scalability
 - _Work Completions_ are entities of data containing info about the completion of some request
   - As noted above, upon completion of posting some Work Request, a Work Completion may be generated
   - If a Work Completion is created from some action, it is queued to a _Completion Queue_ (CQ) as a _Completion Queue Entity_ (CQE)